-Feature: Syntax: Named conditional (?( <name>)then else) where name is the name of a capturing group and then and</name> Description: else are any valid regexes If the capturing group with the given name took part in the match attempt thus far, the "then" part must match for the overall regex to match.
-If the capturing group did not take Example: part in the match thus far, the "else" part must match for the overall regex to match. (? <one>a)?(?(<one>)b c) matches ab, the first c, and the second c in babxcac</one></one> Feature: Syntax: Named conditional (?('name')then else) where name is the name of a capturing group and then and Description: else are any valid regexes If the capturing group with the given name took part in the match attempt thus far, the "then" part must match for the overall regex to match.
-If the capturing group did not take Example: part in the match thus far, the "else" part must match for the overall regex to match. (? 'one 'a)?(?('one')b c) matches ab, the first c, and the second c in babxcac Feature: Syntax: Conditional (?(1)then else) where 1 is the number of a capturing group and then and else are any valid regexes Description: If the referenced capturing group took part in the match attempt thus far, the "then" part must match for the overall regex to match.
+Feature: Syntax: Named conditional (?( <name>)then else) where name is the name of a capturing group and then and else are any valid regexes</name> Description: If the capturing group with the given name took part in the match attempt thus far, the "then" part must match for the overall regex to match.
 If the capturing group did not take part in the match thus far, the "else" part must match for the overall regex to match.
-Example: (a)?(?(1)b c) matches ab, the first c, and the second c in babxcac Feature: Relative conditional $(2(-1)$ then let so, where $-1$ is a perceptive integer and then and else are any valid Syntax: (?(-1)then else) where -1 is a negative integer and then and else are any valid regexes Syntax: Description: (?(-1)then else) where -1 is a negative integer and then and else are any valid regexes Conditional that tests the capturing group that can be found by counting as many opening parentheses of named or numbered capturing groups as specified by the number from right to left starting immediately before the conditional.
+Example: (? <one>a)?(?(<one>)b c) matches ab, the first c, and the second c in babxcac</one></one> Feature: Named conditional Syntax: (?('name')then else) where name is the name of a capturing group and then and else are any valid regexes Description: If the capturing group with the given name took part in the match attempt thus far, the "then" part must match for the overall regex to match.
+If the capturing group did not take part in the match thus far, the "else" part must match for the overall regex to match.
+Example: (?'one'a)?(?('one')b c) matches ab, the first c, and the second c in babxcac Feature: Conditional Syntax: (?(1)then else) where 1 is the number of a capturing group and then and else are any valid regexes Description: If the referenced capturing group took part in the match attempt thus far, the "then" part must match for the overall regex to match.
+If the capturing group did not take part in the match thus far, the "else" part must match for the overall regex to match.
+Example: (a)?(?(1)b c) matches ab, the first c, and the second c in babxcac Feature: Relative conditional Syntax: (?(-1)then else) where -1 is a negative integer and then and else are any valid regexes Description: Conditional that tests the capturing group that can be found by counting as many opening parentheses of named or numbered capturing groups as specified by the number from right to left starting immediately before the conditional.
 If the referenced capturing group took part in the match attempt thus far, the "then" part must match for the overall regex to match.
 If the capturing group did not take part in the match thus far, the "else" part must match for the overall regex to match.
+Example: (a)?(?(-1)b c) matches ab, the first c, and the second c in babxcac Feature: Forward conditional

-Syntax: (?(-1)then else) where -1 is a negative integer and then and else are any valid regexes Conditional that tests the capturing group that can be found by counting as many opening parentheses of named or numbered capturing groups as specified by the number from right to left starting immediately before the conditional.
-If the referenced capturing group took part in the match attempt thus far, the "then" part must match for the overall regex to match.
-If the capturing group did not take part in the match thus far, the "else" part must Syntax: Description: (?(-1)then else) where -1 is a negative integer and then and else are any valid regexes Conditional that tests the capturing group that can be found by counting as many opening parentheses of named or numbered capturing groups as specified by the number from right to left starting immediately before the conditional.
+Feature: Syntax: (?(+1)then|else) where +1 is a positive integer and then and else are any valid regexes Description: Conditional that tests the capturing group that can be found by counting as many opening parentheses of named or numbered capturing groups as specified by the number from left to right starting at the "then" part of conditional.
 If the referenced capturing group took part in the match attempt thus far, the "then" part must match for the overall regex to match.
 If the capturing group did not take part in the match thus far, the "else" part must match for the overall regex to match.